-Make the Higher Education Coordinator aware of any difficulties you may experience during your study as soon as you can.
+Make our degrees team aware of any difficulties you experience during your study as soon as you can.
 They will be able to advise you on the best course of action.

 Can I attend a graduation ceremony?

 Yes of course!
-Staffordshire University invite all distance learners to join their graduation ceremony just as an on-campus student would.
+Staffordshire University invite all distance learners to join their graduation ceremony just as an on-campus student would (COVID restrictions permitting).

 Can I start study whenever I want?

 Eastwood Park’s online distance learning degrees still follow a semester calendar.
 The start date is usually in early October.
 Visit our degrees page to find out more about our different degrees’ structure.

 Our degrees are not apprentice degrees so are not eligible for payment via the levy.

 Entry requirements vary for each degree.
 You can see what qualifications meet our entry requirements by visiting our degree page and clicking on the degree you're interested in.

 International students will need an English language qualification, e.g. IELTS average of 6.0, TOEFL score of 550 (213 computer-based).
 We use English for learning, teaching and assessment.
 You will not gain the full benefit from your online distance learning course unless you have the appropriate standard of English.
 If you need additional support for your English language skills, contact Staffordshire University who offer a range of courses through their International Student Centre.